mhardz-17/kumu_exam/README.md

 ##How to use the API Endpoint

-You can access the endpoint with the given URL
+You can access the endpoint with the given URL, but you need to use the UI tester or login via sanctum and use Bearer authentication.

 ``` http://<hostname>/api/github/users/<comma seperated usernames> ```